 I have a number of clients in the major leagues.

 was literally my first client and put up 6.5 fWAR in 2010.
 He is

 2010 World Series.

-Cardinals.
-This clip shows him hitting a home run to deep left
+Cardinals, shown here hitting a home run to deep left

 field during Game 1 of the 2015 NLDS.